betajippity/Nuparu/README.md

 * Nuparu does not contain the entirety of Boost; instead, only a subset of Boost required for OpenVDB is included.
 The components of Boost included are header-only.
 * OpenVDB has a slight modification in Coord.h for Windows support
 * RMSD has minor modifications for C++ support
+* All OSX libraries are built with OSX 10.9's default Clang (Apple LLVM 5.1) and link against OSX10.9's default libc++
 * All Windows libraries are built using /MT with Visual Studio 2012
+* All libraries on all platforms are built for x86-64
 * Licenses for each library are included in each library's include/ directory